Sample Real Estate Investment Business Plan

 Start by Backwards Planning

 Before you even start typing, you need to know your goals and write them down.
-Here’s an example:
+THe infographic above has an example of how to backwards plan and fill in the blanks.

 Alright, now that you have a general idea of where you are going and how you will get there, you are ready to start writing your business plan.